pharmacome/curation/bep8.rst

 In the description, the contributions of each author can be listed.
 Some suggested roles are "curation", "supervision", "quality control".

+Contact Info
+************
+Consider that the authors of a BEL document and the responsible person for the integrity and correctness of the document might not be the same person.
+For example, this could be due to people moving to new projects.
+Only the person responsible for a given BEL document should list their contact information in the ``SET DOCUMENT ContactInfo`` field.

 Organization of Terminologies
 -----------------------------
+The term "terminologies" is used to refer to both BEL namespaces and BEL annotations in this section.

+Terminologies' keywords should use an uppercased version of their corresponding entry in Identifiers.org, when possible.
+Dots and dashes in resource names are removed for BEL, since they are not consider valid characters for use in keywords.
+Example: ``ec-code`` becomes ``ECCODE``.

 Namespaces should be listed first (interspersed URL and PATTERN definitions), then annotations (interspersed URL and PATTERN definitions), then annotations defined by lists.
 Within each group, all terminologies should be listed in alphabetical order by the keyword used.

 Terminologies with multiple parts, like MeSH and GO, should **NOT** be split into